HomeofNever/Advanced-Design-Using-Java/ConwayGameOfLifeWithGUI/manuals/tests.md

 - set (can calculate, if necessary) index to given location
 - input error handling

-The above have tested class's construction, mutations, and expected string representation.
+The above have tested model class's construction, mutations, and expected string representation.

 ### Run Unit Test